devonfw-forge/devonfw4flutter-mts-app/README.md

 ```

 #### Step 2
-> I am currently public hosting a version of the My Thai Star application under `http://138.197.218.225:8081/restaurant`.
-So you can skip step 2, 3 & 4
+> I am currently publicly hosting a version of the My Thai Star application under `http://138.197.218.225:8081/restaurant`.
+So you can skip steps 2, 3 & 4

 This repository is only a Front-End component for the existing My Thai Star application.
-Thus you will need to install a My Thai Star Back-End component for the application to fully work.
+Thus you will need to host a My Thai Star Back-End component for the application to fully work.

 ![Flutter](https://github.com/Fasust/my-thai-star-flutter/blob/master/.additional_material/graphics/mts-flutter-components.PNG)

-The easiest way is to clone this fork where I exposed the Back-End ports:
+The easiest way is to clone this fork were I exposed the Back-End ports:

 ```
 git clone https://github.com/Fasust/my-thai-star.git